 - AB 801 (Bloom) Success for Homeless Youth in Higher Education Act.
 AB 801 (Bloom) establishes priority enrollment for homeless students and makes them eligible for a Board of Governors fee waiver.
 A homeless student must be verified as being without a residence in the last six years.
 The bill also establishes a liaison for homeless students that can be a current employee, rather than requiring colleges to hire a new staff person.
-AB 801 (Bloom) passed in the Senate Appropriations Committee with amendments to remove ongoing cost pressure. - Status: AB 801 (Bloom) passed in the Assembly and the Senate Committees and is headed to the Senate Floor. - AB 1016 (Santiago) Public Postsecondary Education: Student Transfer Achievement Reform Act.
-AB 1016 (Santiago) would require the Chancellor's Office to report to the Legislature on the status of each community college's compliance with statutory requirements related to creating Associate Degrees for Transfer. - Position: Support Status: AB 1016 (Santiago) passed the Assembly and the Senate and has been enrolled to the Governor. - AB 1366 (Lopez) Public Postsecondary Education: Dream Resource Centers.
+AB 801 (Bloom) passed in the Senate Appropriations Committee with amendments to remove ongoing cost pressure. - o Status: AB 801 (Bloom) was placed in the Senate's inactive file. - AB 1016 (Santiago) Public Postsecondary Education: Student Transfer Achievement Reform Act.
+AB 1016 (Santiago) would require the Chancellor's Office to report to the Legislature on the status of each community college's compliance with statutory requirements related to creating Associate Degrees for Transfer. - Position: Support Status: AB 1016 (Santiago) was signed into law by the Governor. - AB 1366 (Lopez) Public Postsecondary Education: Dream Resource Centers.
 AB 1366 (Lopez) authorizes the governing boards of community college districts to designate a Dream Resource Liaison on each campus to assist AB 540 students with information about financial aid and academic opportunities.
-AB 1366 (Lopez) passed in the Senate Appropriations Committee with amendments to remove the mandate. - Status: AB 1366 (Lopez) passed the Assembly and the Senate Education Committees and is headed to the Senate Floor.
+AB 1366 (Lopez) passed in the Senate Appropriations Committee with amendments to remove the mandate.

+Status: AB 1366 (Lopez) was placed in the Senate's inactive file.